philmcminn/com1001-code/README.md

 install it first, if you haven't already.
 Unless the file forms a part of an overall application, you should be able to run it by issuing a ``ruby ...`` command at the terminal (where the dots are the Ruby file name).
-It should be clear from the lectures and looking at the code itself which files are meant to be run and which ones are not.
+It should be clear from the explanations in lectures and looking at the code itself which files are meant to be run and which ones are not.

 # 3. Which Code Examples are Discussed in Which Lectures?